 Perhaps you are one of the 3 million that has purchased the book, “The Life-Changing Magic of Tidying Up: the Japanese Art of Decluttering and Organizing” by Marie Kondo.
 She’s the samurai of tidy.

-We can learn from the Samurai warrior of cleaning up.
+We can learn from the samurai warrior of cleaning up.
 This lady has got tidy going on.
-And who doesn’t need to Marie Kondo our homeschools?
+And who doesn’t need to Marie Kondo their homeschools?

-In awareness that judgment Marie Kondo warns, “The urge to point out someone else’s failure to tidy is usually a sign that you are neglecting to take care of your own space,” I will simply SHARE what I’ve learned from her book.
+Marie Kondo warns, “The urge to point out someone else’s failure to tidy is usually a sign that you are neglecting to take care of your own space.”
+So I will simply share what I’ve learned from her book.

 Less is more.
 Travel has taught me much about being in the moment (and I don’t require more than a backpack of stuff to travel through life).
 I want my life to be more than just organizing mine and my kids’ stuff.
 If we love what we own, we can get on with actually living.